Iotated uk: Usage

 « 10 Iulie 1837 » (July 10 1837) with iotated uk, in the Romanian Cyrillic script.

 It was sometimes used in place of the cyrillic letter yu (Ю ю) in the Romanian cyrillic script.

+In initial position or for titular use it may also be written using the non monograph version of uk like so: "Юу".
+Note that the non monograph iotated uk is considered to be two separate glyphs used together to represent a single sound.

 Computing codes

 This letter has not yet been encoded in Unicode.